Big Lessons from a Small City

-Lawrence Wong, Minister for Education and Co-chair of the Multi-Ministry Taskforce on COVID-19 talks about Singapore’s response to the COVID-19 pandemic and reflects on its long-term implications for the city-state.
+Lawrence Wong, Co-chair of the Multi-Ministry Taskforce on Covid-19, discusses Singapore’s response to the pandemic and its long-term implications for the city-state.

 i.
 The COVID-19 pandemic has been an unexpected and formidable challenge for cities across the world.
 How is COVID-19 different from previous crises that Singapore has faced?